Reinforcement Learning and Machine ethics:a systematic review: Introduction

 \section{Introduction}

 Machine ethics ``is concerned with the behaviour of machines towards human users and other machines'' \cite{Anderson2007}.
 This includes studying how to implement machine reasoning in a way that includes the consideration of ethical factors \cite{Anderson11,Wallach08}.
-Since a 2006 AAAI Workshop on Machine Ethics~\cite{Anderson2007}, there has been a rapid expansion in proposed systems and formalisms for performing machine ethics (e.g, ~\cite{Vanderelst18,Dennis2016,Bringsjord2006,Bench-Capon2017,LiaoPST23,GrandiLPA22}) as evident from surveys of the field~\cite{nallur20,tolmeijer20,Yu18}.
+Since the 2006 AAAI Workshop on Machine Ethics~\cite{Anderson2007}, there has been a rapid expansion in proposed systems and formalisms for performing machine ethics (e.g, ~\cite{Vanderelst18,Dennis2016,Bringsjord2006,Bench-Capon2017,LiaoPST23,GrandiLPA22}) as evident from surveys of the field~\cite{nallur20,tolmeijer20,Yu18}.

 Reviews of machine ethics, at present, cover the period up to 2020.
-Currently, we observe a notable trend in reinforcement learning, specifically focusing on the ethical behavior of reinforcement learning agents.
+Currently, we observe a notable trend in reinforcement learning, specifically focusing on the ethical behaviour of reinforcement learning agents.

 In reinforcement learning (RL) \cite{Sutton2018} an artificial agent makes decisions in an environment and receives rewards and punishments as outcomes of those decisions.
-The goal, typically of the learning process, is to find a policy on how to make the decisions so that an optimal reward is attained.
-Reinforcement learning, and specifically deep reinforcement learning that combines neural networks and reinforcement learning, has been of particular recent interest since its successful application in training artificial agents to play human level computer games \cite{mnih_human-level_2015}.
-As reinforcement learning is about training an artificial agent how to make decisions, it is very intuitive as to why ethical decision-making would receive attention in the reinforcement learning community.
+The goal, typically of the learning process, is to find a policy on how to make decisions so that an optimal reward is attained.
+RL, and specifically deep RL that combines neural networks and RL, has been of particular recent interest since its successful application in training artificial agents to play human-level computer games \cite{mnih_human-level_2015}.
+Since RL is about training an artificial agent in how to make decisions; it is very intuitive as to why ethical decision-making would receive attention in the RL community.